doyun421/Calibration/life.md

  ## 1. Creating and Provising Guard Robot to all weakness persons with cheap expense.

- ## 2. Interior/repair expense calculation, need exact dates and plans.
+ ## 2. Interior/repair expense calculation, need exact dates and plans, adding mom/dad, mom/dad in law 's hospital/health care plan.

  ## 3. steps for earning.
        a.
 30-32 : Nvidia as 20000,